Salah Alkmali

 I've been teaching math for years.
 And honestly?
 Some days, it feels like I'm the one doing most of the learning.

-I learn from my students all the time — especially the ones who say they
+I learn from my students all the time — especially the ones who say things like:

 "I don't like math."